Mark IV (software): GIRLS

 The GIRLS system broke the task into two parts.
 First, the input and output file formats would be described on a series of punch cards known as the dictionary which would then be compiled into a subroutine that could read that file.
-In essence, dictionaries were used to convert variant data into a single internal table-like format and given column names.
+Dictionaries were used to convert complex data into a simpler table-like format and given column names.
 These programs would be saved onto magnetic tape for rapid retrieval.
-The second part was the "request form", starting on a paper form and then translated to another series of punch cards that described which records should be read from which files, adding optional filters to remove unneeded data, and the calculations that would be carried out on that data.
-A report is run by loading a request form into the card reader, and the tapes containing the data files onto the drives.
-The report is then run, which compiles a small program that uses the dictionaries on another tape to read the data from the tapes, perform the requested operations, and generate the output.
+The second part was the "request form", starting with a paper form and then translated to another series of punch cards that described which records should be read from which files, adding optional filters to remove unneeded data, and the calculations that would be carried out on that data.
+A report is run by loading a request form into the card reader, and the tapes containing the dictionaries and data files onto the drives.
+The report is then run, which compiles a small program that uses the dictionaries to read the data from the tapes, perform the requested operations, and generate the output.

 A key concept of the GIRLS system was the assumption that data would not be stored in a random access system, but would normally be accessed in a linear fashion due to it being stored on tape.
 To make the system efficient, it produced output whenever the required data was ready.
 For instance, if the user requested a list of the orders from a particular customer, the system would read the original data files a record at a time and generate output whenever it found a matching order.
 Any aggregate data, like the total number of orders for that customer, was also updated at this time.
 This allowed the system to generate multiple types of report output in a single pass through the input data.